The (theta, wheel)-free graphs Part II: structure theorem: Properties of P-graphs

 \begin{proof} Let $B$ be a P-graph with skeleton $R$ and special clique $K$.
 By construction of $B$, none of the vertices of $L(R)$ can be centres of claws in $B$.
 So all centres of claws of $B$ are contained in $K$ and are therefore pairwise adjacent.
 It follows that $B$ is theta-free.
 Since $R$ is triangle-free and pendant vertices of $L(R)$ have unique neighbors in $K$, and by \ref{i:8}, $B$ is diamond-free.

 Suppose that $B$ contains a wheel $(H,x)$.
 If $x\in K$ then some neighbor $x_1$ of $x$ in $H$ does not belong to $K$, and hence is a pendant vertex of $L(R)$.
-It follows that $x_1$ is simplicial in $L(R)$ and has a unique neighbor in $K$.
+It follows that the neighborhood of $x_1$ in $L(R)$ is a clique and that $x_1$ has a unique neighbor in $K$.
 But this contradicts the assumption that $x_1$ belongs to the hole $H$ of $B\setminus x$.
 Therefore, $x\not\in K$.

 Since $x$ is a vertex of $L(R)$, it cannot be a center of a claw in $B$.
 Since $B$ is diamond-free, $x$ has neighbors $x_1,x_2,x_3$ in $H$, where $x_2x_3$ is an edge and $x_1x_2$ and $x_1x_3$ are not.
 Let $x_1'$ and $x_1''$ be the neighbors of $x_1$ in $H$.
 Note that $x$ has no neighbor in $H\setminus \{ x_1,x_1',x_1'',x_2,x_3\}$ and it is adjacent to at most one vertex of $\{ x_1',x_1''\}$.